 Roasted eggplant dip or baba ganoush is one of the tastiest dips you’ll ever try, even if you’re not an eggplant fan.
 It’s pretty similar to hummus, though, but here you’re swapping chickpeas with eggplant.
 Roast or grill your eggplants in the peel, as that’s where they get their special smoky flavor.

 Pair it with tahini paste, lemon, garlic, olive oil, and spices for a divine taste.
 The spread is slightly bitter but still tender and earthy.
-Plus, it has a nice pastel shade and a silky texture you can easily decorate as it comes from a 5-star restaurant.
+Plus, it has a nice pastel shade and a silky texture you can easily decorate to make it look like It came out of a 5-star restaurant.

 Authentic Greek dip is a whole new take on deviled eggs.
 It is fresh and citrusy, rather light than buttery.
 It has two key ingredients – Greek yogurt and cucumber.
-Both are mild ingredients, but here comes the seasoning which makes it special.
+Both are mild ingredients, but the seasoning is what, in fact, makes it special.

 Garlic, lemon, and olive oil as the staples of almost any dip, plus fresh, Mediterranean herbs.
 Mint and dill are uninventable if you want a touch of the Adriatic coast!
 Tip: Serve them straight from the fridge for the best taste.